aoloe/scribus-book-starting-with/content/creating-documents-en.md

 The layout is the least known feature.
 It defines if the document will consist of single pages (reports, posters...) or facing pages, as for books, catalogs or magazines.

 All the settings in this window, can be further changed during your work.
 But the later modifications may require additional work, or even a rework of large parts of the layout.
-It is therefore recommended to start to know from the beginning what type of document you want to finally produce.
+It is therefore recommended to know from the beginning what type of document you want to produce.

 ![](creating-documents/settings-automatic-save-fr.png)